sysbiolux/IDARE-QuickStart/README.md

 # IDARE Quickstart guide

-This Repository contains basic **artificial** sample datasets to use with the IDARE cytoscape application.
+This Repository contains basic sample datasets to use with the IDARE cytoscape application.
 The data can be used with the *E.coli* core network sbml file obtainable from the [Data folder](https://github.com/sysbiolux/IDARE-QuickStart/tree/master/Data), or by right-clicking on this [Link](https://github.com/sysbiolux/IDARE-QuickStart/blob/master/Data/ecoli_core_model.xml) and selecting "save as".
-Also obtain the excel files in this repository for some **artificial** sample data.
+Also obtain the excel files in this repository for some sample data.

 The following files can be downloaded via the repository zip file, or from the [Data Folder](https://github.com/sysbiolux/IDARE-QuickStart/tree/master/Data):
-Fold Change of Gene Expression ethanol vs no ethanol.xls - Data from Horinouchi et al. used to calculate Gene expression fold changes between untreated and ethanol treated samples
+Fold Change of Gene Expression ethanol vs no ethanol.xls - Data from Horinouchi et al.[1] used to calculate Gene expression fold changes between untreated and ethanol treated samples
-Metabolomics fold change treatment vs Control.xls - Data from Wang et al for Metabolomics fold changes of treatment vs control samples
+Metabolomics fold change treatment vs Control.xls - Data from Wang et al[2] for Metabolomics fold changes of treatment vs control samples
-Total relative C13 label.xls - Data from Goodarzi et al. for C13 labeling upon feeding with ethanol for a wild type and a ethanol resistant starin.
+Total relative C13 label.xls - Data from Goodarzi et al.[3] for C13 labeling upon feeding with ethanol for a wild type and a ethanol resistant starin.
 The data is computed to present the total amount of labeled carbons in each metabolite.
-Proteomics Time course of ethanol treated wild type.xls - Data from Soufi et al. epresenting the fold change to time 0 of different protein products associated with the genes in the network.
+Proteomics Time course of ethanol treated wild type.xls - Data from Soufi et al.[4] epresenting the fold change to time 0 of different protein products associated with the genes in the network.

 The Tutorial Contains three parts.
 In Part 1, we set up the network, which is necessary for image matching.